chamilton614/tf-vcenter-vms/packer/ubuntu-20.04/README.md

 Quick Start:
 1. Clone this Repo
+2. Browse to packer/ubuntu-20.04
-2. Update variables.auto.pkrvars.hcl as needed
+3. Update variables.auto.pkrvars.hcl as needed
-3. Run packer_build.sh
+4. Run packer_build.sh

 Testing:
  - These scripts have been tested with Packer 1.8.5 from a Ubuntu Desktop running version 20.04 and from a MacBook running Ventura 13.1